[ ADVERTISE WITH US ]

 Outside of the studio, Darren is a card-carrying registered Professional Engineer, and is constantly attempting to solve the world’s energy crisis, much to his family’s dismay, by turning down the thermostat to near-arctic conditions.

-[ Motown Monday Morning ]
+[ Cliff in the Morning ]

 ©1996-2017 || KHUM | LCCI